MadBomber/htm/.architecture/decisions/adrs/011-database-side-embedding-generation-with-pgai.md

 **Current Implementation**: HTM now generates embeddings client-side using the `EmbeddingService` class before inserting into the database.
 The 10-20% performance advantage of database-side generation is outweighed by the operational simplicity and reliability of client-side generation.

+**Related Change (2025-10-28)**: The TimescaleDB extension was also removed from HTM as it was not providing sufficient value.
+See [ADR-001](001-use-postgresql-timescaledb-storage.md) for details.

 See the reversal implementation in commit history (2025-10-27).

 ---